 An examination of the technical aspects of a structured system for personal investing in addition to illustrating the dynamics and factors that influence the U.S. economy and stock market.
 The course provides the student with both the economic and accounting fundamentals, as well as the necessary technical investment understanding, to make rational investment decisions with the objective of increasing personal wealth.
 Investment instruments are explained (stocks, bonds, mutual funds, etc.), as are the financial and technical bases for selecting, evaluating, obtaining, and managing a personal portfolio.
 Students will have a clear understanding of the financial resource requirements of an organization.
-Prerequisite: ECN 101, BUS 185
+Prerequisite: ECN 101, BUS 185 order to assist or support the decision-making process.
+Business topics include determining probability and risk, forecasting, and simulation, especially as these apply to project management.
+Quantitative analysis provides a means of examining problems and suggesting effective solutions.
+Prerequisite: CAP 101, MTH 120

-BUS 185 INTRODUCTION TO QUANTITATIVE ANALYSIS (4 credits/50 hrs)
+BUS 185 INTRODUCTION TO QUANTITATIVE ANALYSIS